-We produced a documentary film which broadcast the story of Rwanda successfully clearing its country of landmines to a global audience.
-Rwanda – beneath the surface is narrated by Kate Adie, the renowned correspondent and journalist, who had first hand experience of the Genocide in Rwanda in 1994’.
-She was the perfect person to front this documentary
+Our documentary film broadcast the story of Rwanda successfully clearing its country of landmines to a global audience.
+Rwanda Beneath the Surface is narrated by Kate Adie, the renowned correspondent and journalist, who had first-hand experience of the genocide in Rwanda in 1994.
+She was the perfect person to front this documentary.

-The film premiered at the Cartegena Mine Free World conference which happens every five years and is the biggest of its kind with the highest level politicians, diplomats and operators in mine action attending.
+The film premiered at the Cartegena Mine Free World conference which happens every five years and is the biggest of its kind, with the highest level politicians, diplomats and operators in mine action attending.
 The film was also selected by the London International Documentary Festival, billed as one of the most important festivals in the world.
 In addition the film was used on national news broadcasts to report on the success.

-“Films like this make everyone at Spike very proud, we have had a great opportunity to work with an organisation we have huge respect for making a difference to peoples lives around the world.
-Their job is to make the land safe for people to rebuild their lives, our job is to document this, tell as many people as possible and especially those involved in Landmine action”
+“Films like this make everyone at Spike very proud, we have had a great opportunity to work with an organisation we have huge respect for, making a difference to people’s lives around the world.
+Their job is to make the land safe for people to rebuild their lives, our job is to document this and tell as many people as possible, especially those involved in landmine action”